 - Emerging Educator – an early-career educator with innovative ideas in teaching for entrepreneurship

-If you want to be considered for one of these, just say so in your mini-proposal along with a statement to justify your eligibility.
+If you want to be considered for one of these, please describe your situation in your mini-proposal along with justification of your eligibility.

 Who’s behind it?